zaibyte/zbuf/extent/v1/README.md

 Direct I/O gets a balance of performance and application complexity.

-Others:
+####Write

-1. Only one goroutine could write object sequentially, avoiding non-sequential state.(segments file plays the WAL role indeed, so we can't tolerate beyond failed write has succeeded one).
+Only one goroutine could write objects sequentially, avoiding non-sequential state.(segments file plays the WAL role indeed, so we can't tolerate beyond failed write has succeeded one).

+####Read
-2. Read is thread-safe, because it has no side-effect
+Read is thread-safe, because it has no side effect.

+####Delete
+Delete has a strict limitation.
+Each delete operation will be sync to WAL first until the DMU snapshot has synced these dirty orders.
+If the wal is full, rejecting all delete requests.

+The WAL helps to avoid inconsistency issues, and the limitation of WAL helping to reduce the code complexity.

+Although, the limitation is pretty strictly, it's enough for most cases which deletion is not heavy or could be under the control of a central server(e.g. Keeper) easily.

 ####Data Integrity